opus1269/photo-screen-saver/docs/translate.md

 Here is the list of all [languages](https://developer.chrome.com/webstore/i18n?csw=1#localeTable) supported by Chrome

-I appreciate any of them, but my highest priorities are:
+I appreciate any of them (Dutch and French are complete), but my highest priorities are:
 * Spanish
-* French
-* Dutch
 * Italian
 * Japanese
 * Russian